Soft skills make for more valuable board directors

 Self-regulation

 Boards need leaders who remain calm even when stressed, not showing visible emotion.
-They must be able to think clearly under pressure to make good rational decisions.
-They also need to be able to recognize their personal emotions and opinions and separate them from the decision-making process.
+They must think clearly under pressure, enabling them to make rational decisions.
+They also need to be able to recognize when personal emotions and opinions that arise and separate them from the decision-making process.

 Adaptability

 A modern board director must be adaptable and not set in their ways.
 Change is difficult and stressful for most of us, particularly the older we get.
-It is essential that board directors are not only able to manage their personal adaptability but be supportive of change and change management within the organizations they represent.
+It is essential that independent board directors can manage their adaptability plus be supportive of change and change management within the organizations they represent.

 Empathy

-Practising empathy at board level can be critical in improving communication, strengthening key relationships and making better decisions for all stakeholders.
-Empathy is the ability to observe and reflect on the experience, perspectives and feelings of others.
-Empathy builds greater collaboration and improves productivity within a board team, particularly in challenging times.
+Practising empathy at the board level is critical in improving communication, strengthening key relationships and making better decisions on behalf of all stakeholders.
+Empathy is the ability to observe and reflect on the experiences, perspectives and feelings of others.
+Practising empathy builds greater collaboration and improves productivity within a board team, particularly in challenging times.

 Communication

-Board directors must be able to communicate with empathy and authenticity whilst being transparent and truthful.
-However, to be an effective director, they should also be able to communicate with other board members and individuals within the organization to enable them to influence or be heard without being dictatorial.
+Board directors must communicate authentically on behalf of the organization they serve whilst being transparent and truthful.
+However, to be an effective director, they need to be able to communicate with other board members and individuals within the organization in a manner that enables influence by being heard without being deemed as dictatorial.

 The art of communication at board level is tricky, to say the least.
-The board’s effectiveness and the organisation’s success hinge on good communication.
-The communication skill required comes from a combination of real-life and professional experiences, good listening skills, and knowing when to contribute and when to hold back.
-Stong communicators can articulate complex ideas clearly, and courteously transfer knowledge congenially.
-They also know when small politics may count for more than grandstanding.
-Good board directors know what to say and how to say it, regardless of the situation.
+The board’s effectiveness and, ultimately, the organization’s success relies on good communication.
+The communication skills required come from real-life and professional experiences, good listening skills, and knowing when to contribute or hold back.
+Strong communicators can articulate complex ideas clearly and courteously.
+They can also determine when small politics may count for more than grandstanding.
+Good board directors know what to say and how to say it in any situation.

-In addition, boards seek independent board directors who are well-connected and/or able to reach out to make valuable connections.
-Specialized communication skills are key to establishing and maintaining these high-level relationships.
+In addition, boards seek independent board directors who are well-connected and are capable of reaching out to valuable connections on behalf of the board.
+Specialized communication and political skills are key to establishing and maintaining these high-level relationships.

 What does that mean for you?

-Boards want independent directors that perform and add value to their boards.
-Chairs recognize where soft skills sit in this equation for their board and their organization.
-So should you.
+Boards need independent directors that perform and add value to their boards.
+Chairs recognize where soft skills sit in this equation for the benefit of their board and their organization.
+To gain a seat on their board, so should you.
 Soft skills can set you apart during the highly competitive board appointment process.
-You must recognize and incorporate your soft skills into your brand and board profile.
+You must recognize and incorporate them into your brand and board profile.
 Include them in your Board CV and Board Cover letters, particularly when addressing selection criteria.

-Often gaining a board appointment is more about fit and passion than governance skills and board experience.
-If you lack governance skills and board experience, leverage any or all of the soft skills above to articulate your value as a board director.
+Often, gaining a board appointment is more about fit and passion than governance skills and board experience.
+If you lack governance skills and board experience, leverage any or all of your relevant soft skills above to demonstrate your value as a board director.
 Successful independent directors have worked this out and know what makes them more appointable than their competitors.

 None of the soft skills I mention above is unique.
-Many of us already have them, but we fail to acknowledge their value at board level.
-Many of these skills can be refined over time via professional experience and a commitment to continual learning and development (both professional and personal).
+Many of us already have them, but we fail to acknowledge their value at the board level.
+Many of these skills can be refined over time via experience, professional and personal development, taking on challenges, seeking feedback and a commitment to continual learning.

-If you are struggling with setting yourself apart from the competition during that board appointment process, let us do it for you.
-Included in our Board Appointment PLUS membership is our Unlimted Application Review service.
+If you struggle to differentiate yourself from the competition during that board appointment process, let us do it for you.
+Included in our Board Appointment PLUS membership is our Unlimited Application Review service.

 Related Articles